oceanflux-ghg/FluxEngine/README.md

 Version 4.0.
 ----
+v4.0.9.1 released December 2024 - Update to apply additional fix to the atmospheric fCO2 error.
+This fix has now been verified against output from pyCO2sys v1.8.3.3, and confirms that FluxEngine is consistent (to 1e-6 uatm).

 v4.0.9 released December 2024 - Update to fix a error with the calculation of atmospheric fCO2 when using fCO2sw.
 This error only affects code where fCO2atm is calculated, and does not affect FluxEngine runs using pCO2sw and pCO2atm.

 v4.0.8 released November 2024 - Small update that fixes: 1) Fixes issues in newer version of Python and Numpy due to deprecated functions identified by Sylvain Herlédan (Python now must be 3.0 or greater; Numpy must be 1.20 or greater) 2) the 'settings.xml' file has been updated to be less restrictive of temperature, salinities and fCO2 (these can be edited through config files).
 3) A bug identified by Daniel Ford, where the FluxEngine input NetCDF file would remain opened in FluxEngine, causing a HDF error if that file was then opened in a subsequent script in 'append' or 'write' mode, has been fixed.
 4) Legacy hardcoded temperature limits have been removed and now respect the setting.xml file.
 5) Fixed fe_verify_socat.py for the new setting.xml limits causing the verification to fail.